alvihabib/alvihabib.github.io/README.md

 alvihabib.github.io
 ===================

 Repository for my personal webpage using GitHub Pages.
-This is a static site with a theme coded from scratch using CSS3, and cufón for fonts.
-I made this mainly as a learning experience in simple web development and typeface-based design principles.
+This is a simple landing page with the main purpose of linking my social media platforms.

+The page is free of javascript aside from Font Awesome's kit, and is build using CSS3's Flexbox.